 In February 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2015-02, "Consolidation", which changes the analysis that a reporting entity must perform to determine whether it should consolidate certain types of legal entities.
 ASU 2015-02 modifies the evaluation of whether limited partnerships are variable interest entities and the consolidation analysis of reporting entities that are involved in variable interest entities, particularly those that have fee arrangements and related party relationships.
 All legal entities are subject to reevaluation under this revised consolidation model.
 ASU 2015-02 is effective for interim and annual periods beginning after December 15, 2015.
 Early adoption is permitted, including adoption in an interim period.
-We are currently evaluating this new guidance and expect to determine the impact that adoption of this new consolidation model will have on our consolidated financial statements during the second quarter of 2015.
+We are currently evaluating this new guidance and we will determine its impact on our consolidated financial statements by the end of the year.
+It is possible that Indemnity would no longer be required to consolidate the results of the Exchange upon adoption of the new guidance.